How does the Bologna Process work?

 Source: Berlin Communiqué, 19 September 2003.

-The proceedings outline the structure of the BFUG and the way of operating in the 2015-2018 period.
+The Rules of Procedure outline the structure of the BFUG and the way of operating in the 2018-2020 period.

-The Secretariat presented the draft BFUG proceedings and its annexes at the BFUG Meeting 50 Amsterdam 7-8 March 2016.
-The proceedings where adopted.
+The Italian BFUG Secretariat presented the draft BFUG Rules of Procedure and its annexes at the BFUG Meeting in Vienna (27-28 September 2018) where they were adopted by the BFUG

 BFUG membership is based on the membership of the European Higher Education Area (EHEA).
 The EHEA currently has three categories: member, consultative member and partner.